obsessedquant/deep_learning_challenge/README.md

 2. Import the dependencies, and read in the `charity_data.csv` to a Pandas DataFrame.
 3. Preprocess the dataset like in Step 1, taking into account any modifications to optimize the model.
 4. Design a neural network model, taking into account any modifications that will optimize the model to achieve higher than 75% accuracy.
-5. Save and export your results to an HDF5 file, and name it `AlphabetSoupCharity_Optimization.h5`.
+5. Save and export the results to an HDF5 file, and name it `AlphabetSoupCharity_Optimization.h5`.

 ### Step 4: Write a Report on the Neural Network Model